-The Saint Luke Polyptych, the earliest surviving altarpiece by Andrea Mantegna, painted in 1454 for the chapel of San Luca (the left transept) here, is now in the Brera in Milan.
-It's big and special, with two rows of saints in arched panels in traditional gothic style, and you can get up close and fully appreciate.
+The Saint Luke Polyptych, the earliest surviving altarpiece by Andrea Mantegna, painted in 1453-55 for the chapel of Saint Luke (the left transept) here, is now in the Brera in Milan.
+Painted for the Benedictine abbot Mauro de'Folperti of Pavia, it's big and special, with two rows of saints in arched panels in traditional gothic style, and you can get up close and fully appreciate.
 It was looted from the abbot's private rooms by the French in 1797.

 The huge, impressive and very Venetian early-16th-century Virgin Enthroned with Saints Benedict, Justina, Prosdocimus and Scholastica (see right) by Girolamo da Romano (called Romanino) is now in the Eremitani Civic Museum.
 As is his panel depicting the Last Supper painted for the refectory here.

 Also there is the equally early-16th century Venetian-looking Virgin and Child Enthroned with Saints Benedict and Justina by Giampietro Silvio, and a Deposition by the same artist.